 The searchable database of the European Patent Office.
 According to the website, "Espacenet is accessible to beginners and experts and is updated daily.
-It contains data on more than 100 million patent documents from around the world.
-Supporting information can help you understand whether a patent has been granted and if it is still in force."
-U.S. patents are included here.
+It contains data on more than 100 million patent documents from around the world."
+U.S. patents and applications are included here.

 "The PATENTSCOPE database provides access to international Patent Cooperation Treaty (PCT) applications in full text format on the day of publication, as well as to patent documents of participating national and regional patent offices."
 Recommended for the patents of smaller countries whose documents might otherwise be hard to find.